kubabuda/sw_api/README.md

 - implement interface in respective project
 - connect these two in dependency injection bootstrapper in API configuration

-TBH for CRUD demo it is overkill and repository directly in controller would be fine, but its lifesaver for any app with longer lifecycle
+For CRUD demo repository directly in controller would suffice, but for app lasting any longer its lifesaver.

 ### Authorization